noxdafox/pebble/doc/index.rst

        Values returned by the decorated *function* will be sent back to the caller through a *Pipe*, therefore they must be serializable into a *Pickle* object.

        *callback* must be callable, if passed, it will be called once the task has ended with the *Task* object as parameter.
-       A *timeout* value greater than 0 will terminate the running process if it has not yet finished once the *timeout* expires; any *Task.get()* call will raise a TimeoutError, any callback will still be executed.
+       A *timeout* value greater than 0 will terminate the running process if it has not yet finished once the *timeout* expires; any *Task.get()* call will raise a TimeoutError, callbacks will still be executed.

 :mod:`pebble`